 In case of pregnancy, a female may experience mild bleeding, discharge or spotting.
 This generally happens when the fertilized egg in the female implants to the uterus lining.
 This process may cause mild bleeding and is called implantation bleeding.
 Some females also experience heavy or light cramping during that phase.

-Miscarriage may cause abnormal or unusual bleeding in between period cycle.
-Miscarriage can happen during pregnancy or even during early pregnancy when the female is not even aware that she is pregnant.
+Miscarriage may cause abnormal or unusual bleeding in-between period cycle.
+It can happen during pregnancy or even during early pregnancy when the female is not even aware that she is pregnant.
 Taking an abortion pill can also cause bleeding because of miscarriage.
-Miscarriage is supposed to have only mild bleeding or spotting.
+This condition is supposed to have only mild bleeding or spotting.
 But in case it increases or the flow is heavy, seek professional help.

 Hormonal contraceptive pills can cause abnormal red or brownish discharge.
 This generally happens during the first 3 months of taking such a pill.
 Some commonly used hormonal contraceptives include birth control patch, IUD, vaginal ring, the contraceptive pill or contraceptive implant.
 If this abnormal bleeding increases or is regular or the flow increases, consult your gynecologist.
 The gynecologist may suggest an alternative option for that.

 Emergency contraceptive pills may cause spotting or light bleeding.
 Both IUD or the other contraceptive ( taken the next morning after the intercourse ) have the same effect.

 STD ( Sexually Transmitted Disease )